killfire62/AMPTranslations/README.md

     </html>
     ```
     **Note:** The script ID (`my-en-strings` in this example) is arbitrary but must match the value of the `i18n` attribute on the AMP element.
 Ensure that the JSON keys in your file (`AMP_COMP_STRING_1`, `NEXT_BUTTON_LABEL`, etc.) match the strings the AMP component expects.

-3.  **Alternative: Direct Referencing (If your server allows it)**
-    If your web server environment allows direct access to files, you could potentially place them in a folder like `/Locale/` and load them dynamically, but the `<script type="application/json">` approach is the standard and most reliable method for AMP.

 ## Available Components and Languages